-Cerebrospinal fluid (CSF) is fluid found in the subarachnoid space, surrounding the brain and spinal cord.
+Cerebrospinal fluid (CSF) is fluid found in the subarachnoid space, surrounding the brain.
 The subarachnoid space is the area between the tough outermost membrane layer (called the dura mater) and the softer innermost layer (the pia mater) that covers the brain and spinal column.

 In a procedure called a spinal tap, a needle is inserted into the subarachnoid space and CSF is withdrawn.
 General anesthesia is administered in order to keep veterinary patients still during the procedure and skilled technicians monitor the patient closely throughout the procedure.

 The analysis of cerebrospinal fluid (CSF) has been described as the central nervous system equivalent of the complete blood count (CBC), and the comparison is appropriate.
 A CSF analysis provides a general index of neurologic health and often provides evidence of the presence of disease.

 CSF collection is typically performed to diagnose the cause of abnormal neurological signs such as seizures, altered mental status, and other abnormalities.
 It is often performed after advanced imaging techniques, such as computed tomography (CT scan) and magnetic resonance imaging (MRI) uncovers some abnormality in the central nervous system.
 Abnormalities may include inflammation, viral or bacterial infection, bleeding, or suspected tumors.